jtbrower/WinUI/src/Windows/README.md

 * Currently I have not gone through the trouble to use ICommands for the buttons, or disable buttons that are not applicable to a given state.
 * I need to figure out the cleanest way to set the Window icon
 * When I resize the Window on startup, it is not a smooth transition because I currently have to call Window.Activate and then resize directly after.
-* The SizeToContent feature works well without a Window border, but if there is a border or titlebar, I do not account for those space requirements (yet).
-*
 * The Debug window shows 5 'WinRT transform error' exceptions that are swallowed on app start
 * Debug Window shows a 'mincore\com\oleaut32\dispatch\ups.cpp(2122)\OLEAUT32.dll' library not registered error.